DuyguKeskek/mirca.github.io/_posts/2016-04-23-gsoc-astropy-week-one.md

 </p>

 <p style='text-align: justify;'>
-Hence, my primary task is to work on developing an algorithm to localize, fit, and perform photometry of several overlapping objects (e.g. a dense star cluster, globular clusters, etc) simultaneously.
+In summary, my primary task is to work on developing an algorithm to localize, fit, and perform photometry of several overlapping objects (e.g. a dense star cluster, globular clusters, etc) simultaneously.
 </p>

 <p style='text-align: justify;'>